 Step 6.
 Snap HUD Panel Into Place

-With all of the excess wire pulled behind the dash, the HUD simply clicks into place where the old tweeter/speaker cover once sat.
+With all the excess wire pulled behind the dash, the HUD clicks into place where the old tweeter/speaker cover used to sit.

 Step 7.
 Apply Reflective Film

 Be sure to clean the windshield before applying the reflective film.
-Turn the 4Runner engine on and you should see a bit of the LED’s reflection on your windshield.
-This should be a good guide as to where the reflective film should sit.
+Turn the 4Runner engine on, and you should see a reflection of the LEDs on your windshield.
+This should serve as a good guide for determining where the reflective film should be placed.

 That’s it, installation is complete!